shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ## Casting Cantrips

 Cantrips cost 1 spell point to cast.

-You can apply Bond Affinity options to cantrips just like leveled spells.
+Cantrips are bound by your Cast Range, Tether Range, and Spell Duration, as outlined in the Casting Spells section.

 Instead of having greater effects when you reach a higher level in this class, cantrips can be upcast by spending more spell points.
+The first upcast is treated as 1st level (usually level 5), and the second upcast is treated as 2nd level (usually level 11).
 Cantrips can be upcast past their max listed level.

 For example, you can cast Ray of Frost to deal 1d8 damage for 1 spell point.
-But if you upcast by spending 5 spell points instead, you get the 5th level version, which deals 2d8.
-And if you spend 10 spell points, you get the 11th level version, which does 3d8.
-And 17 spells points for the 17th level version, 4d8.
+But if you upcast by spending 5 spell points instead (1st level), you get the 5th level version, which deals 2d8.
+And if you spend 10 spell points (2nd level), you get the 11th level version, which does 3d8.
+And 17 spells points for the 17th level version (3rd level), 4d8.
 Even though 17th level is the last listed level, you can upcast further than that, increasing the damage by 1d8 for each upcasted level.

-Cantrips are also bound by your Cast Range, Tether Range, and Spell Duration, as outlined in the Casting Spells section.

 ## Upcasting Spells

-You can upcast a spell by spending an additional spell point per level.
-There is no limit to how many times you may upcast a spell.
-However, upcasting a spell past your safe casting level may fail, as outlined in the Casting Higher Level Spells section below.
+You can upcast a spell by spending additional Spell Points, using an amount of Spell Points appropriate for the level you want to cast at, as shown in the Spell Cost table.
+You may upcast a spell up to 9th level.
+You can even do this when you are at a low level.
+However, you have a max safe casting level, and upcasting past it has a chance of failure, as outlined in the Casting Higher Level Spells section below.

 Cantrips can be upcast past their max listed level.

 ## Casting Higher Level Spells

-As long as you have the spell points to cast a leveled spell, you can cast it, no matter what level it is, or what level you are.
+As long as you have the spell points to cast a leveled spell, you can cast it, no matter what level it is (max 9th level), or what level you are.
 However, if you are not high enough level, the spell may fail.

 You can safely cast any spell that is half your Reality Bender level (rounded down) + 1.
 For example, at level 1, you can safely cast level 1 spells; at level 3, you can safely cast level 2 spells; and at level 4, you can safely cast level 3 spells; etc.